Caleb-Seely/Garmin-Remote-Camera/connectiq-android-sdk-main/Comm Android/README.md

    - Connect UI to ViewModel through LiveData observers

 2. For new camera features:
-   - Extend `MyCameraManager` with new functionality
+   - Extend the appropriate camera component manager (e.g., `PhotoCaptureManager` for photo features)
    - Update `CameraState` to include new state properties
+   - Update `CameraManager` to coordinate the new functionality
    - Expose functionality through the ViewModel

 3. For new Garmin device interactions: